Hitozukuri (Fostering People)

-- The Fuji Oil Group has established its Human Resources Policy based on the idea that a company and its employees support each other’s growth.
-In line with this policy, we strive to create a workplace that allows highly motivated employees to play an active role in the Fuji Oil Group’s global operations and display their abilities to the fullest.
+We believe that recruiting human resources who hold diverse values and cultivating them to carry out “challenges and innovation” is a key resource for the Fuji Oil Group’s ongoing creation of value for society.
+We strive to create a workplace that allows highly motivated employees to play an active role in the Fuji Oil Group’s global operations and display their abilities to the fullest.
 This will lead to improvement in the quality of our products and services and the growth of our company.
 Our aim is to remain a corporate group that is trusted by society.

 Human Resources Policy